TsubasaK111/codecheck-1925/README.md

 The goal of this challenge is to write a sudoku solving algorithm.

-## Step 1, Solve sudoku
+## Step 1.
+Solve sudoku

 The application will send you 3 different puzzles in the form of two-dimensional arrays.

-Solve those puzzles through the "solve" function.
+Solve these puzzles in the "solve" function.

-## Step 2, Explain your code
+## Step 2.
+Explain your code
-In [answer.md](./answer.md) write a brief explanation about how your code works and how you solved any problems which you've encountered.
+In [answer.md](./answer.md) write a brief explanation about how your code works and how you solved any problems that you encountered.

 ## Notes
 ### About Python